Ryan-Efendy/personal-blog/content/posts/2020-04-27---prayer-to-start-a-brand-new-week.md

 tags:
   - "Prayer"
 description: ""
-# socialImage: "/media/42-line-bible.jpg"
 ---

-Hi 👋✌️ God,
+Wassup 👋✌️ God,

 Thank you for waking me up this morning.
 Thank you for the gift of life.
-I pray 🙏 as I go before this brand new week, I leave whatever behind that’s been weighing heavy on me & give it over to You.
-Whatever I'm holding on help me yield, and allow you to carry it for me.
-May You continue to reveal to me the areas of my life I need more of You, less of me.
-Making all the space and cleaning room for You, the only one who feeds 🍞 my soul.
+I pray 🙏 as I go before this brand new week, I leave whatever behind that's been weighing heavy on me and hand it over to You.
+Whatever I'm holding on help me yield to You.
+You will help me carry it.
+May You continue to reveal to me the areas of my life where I need more of You and less of me.
+I'll make all the space for You, the only one who feeds 🍞 my soul.